ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s: For dust in the eyes avoid
+: For dust in the eyes avoid
 rubbing; dash cold water in them; remove cinders,
 ete., with the round point of a lead-pencil.
 Remove
 insects from the ear by tepid water; never put &amp;